How Taking A Stand For Justice Can Threaten The Careers Of Black Athletes

 DAVIES: Right.

 BRYANT: No, we're not.
 And the reason that we're not is because of that throughline is essentially a myth.
 The way that you view sports - and it has been this way for years - is white owners, white coaches, white season-ticket owners, white media, black player.
 That is the filter.
 This is how sports is run.
-There is one owner in professional sports who is African-American.
+There is one owner in professional sports who is African American.
 And it's Michael Jordan with the Charlotte Hornets.
-And he's the only black owner, and that's a sport with an 80 percent black workforce.
-The NFL is a 70 percent black workforce.
+And he's the only black owner, and that's a sport with an 80% black workforce.
+The NFL is a 70% black workforce.
 And yet these players are being muscled into not having political opinions.

 When you look at media, media has focused not on the filter of the black athlete in terms of their protest but through their own filter, which is through police and through the flag.
 So the player isn't even able - the player spends so much time being frustrated that this is not what their protest is about.
 They can't even explain themselves in a way.
 And that's because the predominantly white media does not want to relinquish control of this narrative.
 If they actually listened - if it actually listened to the player, we'd be having a very different conversation about these protests.
 And so to say that there's progress is to suggest that some of these - or any of these components are changing.
 And actually, they're not.

-In baseball, front-office opportunities are becoming less and less possible for African-Americans.
+In baseball, front-office opportunities are becoming less and less possible for African Americans.
 The numbers are actually shrinking.
 They're going away.
-And so the problem that you have here is we feel - it feels like we're going backwards in a lot of ways.
+And so it feels like we're going backwards in a lot of ways.
 One of the main issues of this book is the question of black body over black brain.
 The reason why we talk about players is because players were supposed to be this pipeline to education.
-They were supposed to be the pipeline to a better America for the African-American player.
-But what you have instead is you have really rich African-American athletes, a very small percentage of them, who have made it and a lot of other players and a lot of other people who haven't.
-And the response to those players, the LeBron Jameses and the Dwyane Wades and Colin Kaepernicks who actually have made it, the response to them has been shut up and play, shut up and dribble.
+They were supposed to be the pipeline to a better America for the African American player.
+But what you have instead is you have really rich African American athletes, a very small percentage of them, who have made it and a lot of other players and a lot of other people who haven't.
+And the response to those players, the LeBron Jameses and the Dwyane Wades and the Colin Kaepernicks who actually have made it, the response to them has been shut up and play, shut up and dribble.
 That doesn't sound like progress to me.

-DAVIES: You know, I have to say, at least in terms of the media, it doesn't seem as monolithically white and condemning of protest as you say.
-I mean, you're out there.
-I mean, I see a lot of African-American commentators in live broadcasts of sports.
-There are columnists I know here in Philadelphia that have, you know, have been supportive of Kaepernick.
-Isn't there some diversity of voices there?

-BRYANT: Well, there is some diversity of voice, but there is not diversity of voice.
-And I think that when you look at that - when you look at those numbers, just look at the raw numbers.
-Let's not put a whole lot of emotion into it.
-The numbers are very small.
-There are some prominent African-Americans who are in prominent places.
-I'm very fortunate to be working at ESPN.
-That is a prominent, prominent media voice.
-But the numbers are very small.
-And not only are the numbers small, but it's not just the numbers.
-It's also the lens through which these issues are being discussed.
-And even the African-American voice as the lens through which the issues are being discussed is still the flag and still the military.

 DAVIES: Howard Bryant, thanks so much for speaking with us.